chigh/hategroup-dnsbl/README.md

 | [Sovereign Citizens Movement]     |TBD|
 | [White Nationalist]               |2017-09-25|

 [na]:   # "No specific groups are listed or found for this ideology."
+[next]: # "This is next on the list to be done."
 [sources]: https://www.splcenter.org/fighting-hate
 [ideology]: https://www.splcenter.org/fighting-hate/extremist-files/ideology
 [alt-right]: https://www.splcenter.org/fighting-hate/extremist-files/ideology/alt-right